-The APA Program has served as a "laboratory" to test how transfer pricing regulations and policies work in the actual administration of the rules.
-Because of that experience, APA staff was directly involved in the development of the new §482 regulations dealing with services and cost-sharing arrangements.
-In the past, there has been concern that this productive working relationship would be impaired if the Program were no longer part of Chief Counsel.
+The APA program has served as something of a laboratory to test how transfer pricing regulations and policies work in the actual administration of the rules.
+Because of that experience, APA staff were directly involved in the development of the new Section 482 regulations dealing with services and cost sharing arrangements.
+In the past, there has been concern that this productive working relationship would be impaired if the program were no longer part of Chief Counsel.

-I do not see much merit in this concern.
-LB&I and ACCI have a close working relationship, as does the APA Program and ACCI Branch 6, the technical branch responsible for transfer pricing within ACCI.
+There may not be much merit to this concern.
+LB&I and ACC(I) have a close working relationship, as does the APA program and ACC(I) Branch 6, the technical branch responsible for transfer pricing within ACC(I).
 The organizations are in daily contact and by necessity will remain that way.
-Indeed, the TPP and the APMA Program are likely to improve the synergies between and among the various offices.
-Regardless, as described earlier, ACCI will continue to have a significant role in the most important cases (i.e., participation on APMA teams and joint review of strategic cases).
+Indeed, the Transfer Pricing Practice and the APMA program are likely to improve the synergies between and among the various offices.
+ACC(I) will continue to have a significant role in the most important cases (that is, participation on APMA teams and joint review of strategic cases).

-• Public Reaction
+Public Reaction

-The earlier analyses assumed that the public reaction to the transfer of the APA Program to the TPP would be negative.
-Apart from the longstanding concern that a transfer of the APA Program to the IRS would jeopardize the Program's objectivity and independence, two aspects of the new APMA Program may raise concerns.
+The earlier analyses assumed that the public reaction to the transfer of the APA program to the Transfer Pricing Practice would be negative.
+Apart from the longstanding concern that a transfer of the APA program from Chief Counsel would jeopardize the program's objectivity and independence, two aspects of the new APMA program may raise concerns.
 The first issue is the expansion of team leader responsibilities to include bilateral APA negotiations.
-Some taxpayers prefer the current twostep process because it allows multiple negotiating opportunities - first with the APA Program and then with the Tax Treaty Office.
-The second issue relates to the APA Program's involvement with the TPP fieldsupport function.
-Some taxpayers may regard this close association as the first step in an ultimate field takeover of the Program.
+Some taxpayers prefer the current two-step process because it allows multiple negotiating opportunities-first with the APA program and then with the Tax Treaty Office.
+The second issue relates to the APA program's involvement with the Transfer Pricing Practice field-support function.
+Some taxpayers may regard this close association as the first step in an ultimate field takeover of the program.

-I understand the public's objections to earlier proposals to move the APA Program to the IRS.
-In my view, those proposals undervalued the APA Program's role in transfer pricing enforcement and overlooked the attributes of the Program that have made it so successful - its independence, objectivity, and emphasis on quality.
-None of the earlier proposals provided any upside to the APA Program and thus no benefits to taxpayers.
+The public's objections to earlier proposals to move the APA program to the IRS are understandable.
+Those proposals undervalued the APA program's role in transfer pricing enforcement and overlooked the attributes of the program that have made it so successful-its independence, objectivity, and emphasis on quality.
+None of the earlier proposals provided any advantages to the APA program, and thus no benefits to taxpayers.

-That is not the case for the APMA Program, which has been designed to exploit APA Program strengths - not submerge them into a larger, sometimes hostile organization - by guaranteeing the Program's independence within a high-profile, national office function, protecting its culture by continuing its personnel policies, and broadening its influence by expanding its responsibilities.
-By solving the APA Program's biggest challenge, i.e., its staffing shortage, LB&I will help to resolve taxpayers' biggest problem with the APA process - the length of time it takes to complete an APA.
+That is not the case for the APMA program, which has been designed to exploit APA program strengths not submerge them into a larger, sometimes hostile organization-by guaranteeing the program's independence within a high-profile, national office function, protecting its culture by continuing its personnel policies, and broadening its influence by expanding its responsibilities.
+By solving the APA program's biggest challenge-its staffing shortage-LB&I will help to resolve taxpayers' biggest problem with the APA process: the length of time it takes to complete an APA.